 Finally, she nodded, slowly.

-With suspiciously good timing—Mami had ordered to transport to slow down to give them time—they were at Simona's home.
+With suspiciously good timing—Mami had ordered the transport to slow down to give them time—they were at Simona's home.

 "You live alone, right?"
 Mami asked rhetorically.